 - sexist, racist or other offensive material;

 - content that is protected by copyright;

-There also needs to be consequences for an email policy violation, this should be clearly stated to the employee so that they are aware of the punishments, especially if it is as severe as termination.
+There also needs to be consequences for an email policy violation, this should be clearly stated to the employees so that they are aware of the punishments, especially if it is as severe as termination.

 It is also important to have email policy guidelines so that employees are aware of how they should as well as shouldn't be using emails.
-Understanding general email etiquette is an essential for most employees.
+Understanding general email etiquette is essential for most employees.